H1B Visa Guide: Everything You Need to Know About the H1B Visa

 14. F1 Visa to H1B Visa

 Our clients commonly change status from an F-1 (student) visa to an H1B.
 If you have F-1 status, you are eligible for one year of practical training following your education.
-Those in STEM fields may be able to extend their practical training for an additional 24 months.
+Those in qualifying STEM fields may extend post-completion OPT (12 months) by an additional 24 months (for a total of up to 36 months post-graduation), subject to eligibility, timely filing, and E-Verify employer participation.
 This practical training must focus on the theoretical application of your specialized field of knowledge.
 This work must be related to the degree you earned.
 Employers can file H1B visas for students engaging in practical training who they wish to hire for a longer period of time and who meet all of the requirements outlined herein.

 Some foreign nationals who finished practical training, but cannot commence their H1B employment, may be eligible to stay in the United States during this gap.
 The H1B holder does not have to return to their home country during this period.
 Although they may not work in the United States during this time.
-This “cap-gap relief” eliminates the need for inconvenient and expensive travel between the US and another country.
+This ‘cap-gap relief’ may allow certain F-1 students (on OPT) whose employers timely file an H-1B cap-subject petition to remain in the U.S. in authorized status and continue employment — potentially avoiding travel, though consular processing or visa stamping may still be required depending on individual circumstances.
 If you have any questions about this process, an immigration lawyer, such as myself or another member of my team, would be happy to assist you.

 15. Conclusion